Information Architect Specialist / User Experience Designer

 San Francisco State University (SFSU) campus viewed from high up in the sky.

-The Graduate College of Education (GCOE) prepares reflective researchers, information architects and designers, transformative educators, clinicians, leaders and scholars who advance the professions within education.
+The Graduate College of Education (GCOE) prepares reflective user/design researchers, information architects and designers, user experience designers, user-centered designers, computer/Web programmers, usability testers, directors, transformative educators, concert pianists, clinicians, leaders and scholars who advance the professions within classical piano performance and education.

 Our graduates deliver education programs across the life span, demonstrating excellence in the art and science of teaching and learning, research on critical issues in education and communicative disorders, integration of new technologies and commitment to equity and social justice.